 “Everytime I dance, I turn into a better version of me”

 Nitya Narasimhan, is an upcoming dancer whose tryst with bharatanatyam began at the tender age of 4.
-She currently resides and practices out of California, USA.
-She has started the “Prayukti Academy for Indian Arts” in the Bay Area with the hope of creating a platform for quality Indian Art Education and propagation.
+She currently resides and practices out of California, USA and travels to India for her training and performances.
+She is the artistic director of the “Prayukti Arts“, a forum to nurture quality Indian Art education and propagation in the Bay Area.

 Nitya travels to India for her dance training and is pursuing bharatanatyam under the guidance of Guru Rukmini Vijayakumar, Raadha Kalpa Dance Company, Bangalore.
 In her formative years, she trained under under Guru Suma Mani, Chennai.
 A graceful, enthusiastic and passionate dancer, Nitya completed her arangetram (debut, solo performance) in the year 2003.